LostWarrior/Calliope-Canvas/README.md

 **Tired of fighting with Google Slides or Keynote?**

-If you're an engineer who dreads the phrase "just use this template," Calliope Canvas is your solution.
+If you're someone who dreads the phrase "just use this template," Calliope Canvas is your solution.

 We believe that if your stack uses code, your presentations should too.
 This app fixes the pain of building slides and transforms it into a fluid, component-driven development process.
 You get to write your slides in React and TypeScript, unlocking the ability to build literally any custom animation, complex interactive element, or breathtaking pizzazz you can dream up.